blockaj/Ribbon/README.md

 *   Version control

 ##Contributing
-Screenwriter is a very new project.
+Ribbon is a very new project.
 If you'd like to contribute I recommend downloading the latest build and reporting issues.
 Once more issues are reported, there will be more to contribute.

 ##Changelog
 ###[0.1.0] -2015-05-14